Shepherd-Core - Config-Models

 field intermediate_voltage: bool = False

-⤷ for EMU: record storage capacitor instead of output (good for V_out = const)
+instead of direct target voltage-output (good for V_out = const) this also includes current!

 field delay: timedelta = datetime.timedelta(0)